 Albondigas de chocos

-Another Andalucian food you have to try in Seville is albóndigas de choco, or cuttlefish meatballs.
+Another Andalucian food you have to try is albóndigas de choco, or cuttlefish meatballs.
 Originating on the Costa de la Luz, these deliciously fishy meatballs are a popular tapa throughout the region – especially in Seville.

 Chicharrónes